 These settlement sums are how our government reimburses those negatively affected by corporate misconduct.
 Should the case settle in favor of the plaintiffs, it will set an example for other companies that might consider violating TCPA a profitable endeavor.
 However, nothing is currently set in stone.

-Closing Statements: SmileDirectClub TCPA Lawsuit
+Closing Statements On SmileDirectClub TCPA Lawsuits

 SmileDirectClub’s alleged disregard for the TCPA has caused the ire of many; no one likes being contacted unsolicited for a service.
 Their actions or inactions have led to class-action lawsuits that still pose the risk of SmileDirectClub losing millions of dollars for its conduct.
 But Ms. Holt’s class action did not result in any kind of compensation to those inconvenienced by SmileDirectClub.

-Similarly, the case pending in Tennessee against SmileDirectClub, even if successful, is likely not to be a financial windfall.
+Similarly, the lawsuit pending in Tennessee against SmileDirectClub, even if successful, is likely not to be a financial windfall.
 TCPA violations typically result in penalties paid to the government rather than compensation paid to individual victims.

 Legal proceedings are an arduous and taxing experience that can drain you mentally, emotionally, and financially depending on how long it takes to resolve them and the nature of the claim.